The Axilla Region

 Another pathway is via the quadrangular space.
 This is a gap in the posterior wall of the axilla, allowing access to the posterior arm and shoulder area.
 Structures passing through include the axillary nerve and posterior circumflex humeral artery (a branch of the axillary artery.

 The last passageway is the clavipectoral triangle, which is an opening in the anterior wall of the axilla.
 It is bounded by the pectoralis major, deltoid, and clavicle.
-The cephalic vein enters the axilla via this triangle, while the medial and lateral pectoral nerves leave.
+The cephalic vein enters the axilla via this triangle.

-Fig 3 - Boundaries and contents of the clavipectoral triangle
+Illustration of the boundaries and contents of the clavipectoral triangle in the axilla region.

 Clinical Relevance